simplex-chat/simplex-chat/docs/guide/app-settings.md

 This feature is unique to SimpleX Chat – it is independent from chat profiles.

-When "Incognito” is turned on, your current profile name and image are NOT shared with your new contacts.
+When you click on "Accept Incognito" for contact requests, your current profile name and image are NOT shared with your new contacts.
 It allows connections with other people without any shared data – when you make new connections or join groups via a link a new random profile name will be generated for each contact or group.

-Please read more in [this post](../../blog/20220901-simplex-chat-v3.2-incognito-mode.md#incognito-mode).

 ### Your SimpleX contact address

 <img src="../../blog/images/20221108-address1.png" width="288"> &nbsp;&nbsp; <img src="../../blog/images/20221108-address2.png" width="288">

-This page allows you to create a long term address that can be used by other people to connect with you.
-Unlike 1-time invitation links, these addresses can be used many times, that makes them good to share online, e.g. on other social media platforms.
+This page allows you to create a long-term address that other people can use to connect with you.
+Unlike 1-time invitation links, these addresses can be used many times, making them ideal for sharing online, e.g. on other social media platforms.

 When people connect to you via this address, you will receive a connection request that you can accept or reject.
-You can configure an automatic acceptance of connection request and an automatic welcome message that will be sent to the new contacts.
+You can configure an automatic acceptance of connection requests and an automatic welcome message that will be sent to the new contacts.

 If you start receiving too many requests via this address it is always safe to remove it – all the connections you created via this address will remain active, as this address is not used to deliver the messages.